-Stomach ulcers are open, inflamed sores in the lining of your stomach.
-They are also known as gastric ulcers.
-You can also get ulcers in the upper part of your small intestine – these are known as duodenal ulcers.
+Stomach ulcers are open, inflamed sores in the lining of the stomach.
+They are also known as gastric ulcers or peptic ulcers.
+Ulcers can also occur in the upper part of the small intestine — these are known as duodenal ulcers.

 The most common causes of stomach ulcers are:

 - Helicobacter pylori — a type of bacteria

 - non-steroidal anti-inflammatory drugs, such as aspirin and ibuprofen

 People are more at risk of developing a stomach ulcer if they smoke or drink alcohol, or have a family history of ulcer disease.

 Spicy foods do not cause stomach ulcers, but they can worsen the symptoms.

 Stomach ulcers are most commonly diagnosed by endoscopy — using a flexible tube with a tiny camera that is passed into the mouth and down to the stomach.
 This procedure is done under general anaesthetic.